-A visitor center was added to the park in 1987.
-It features displays and exhibits that help visitors understand and interpret the Niagara Falls State Park, the Falls and the history of their relationship with humans.
-It also includes a wide-screen Show Scan theater that provides a thrilling introduction to the Falls, high-tech fountains, restrooms, a snack bar and a gift shop.
+A visitor center was added to the park in 1987 and in 2023, brand new structure opens!
+It features displays and exhibits that help visitors understand and interpret the Niagara Falls State Park, the Falls and the history of their relationship with humans and the Native American history, culture and ties to the region.
 The facility was designed to blend with its surroundings to enhance, rather than detract from, the magnificent park.